ImageMagick v6 Examples --

 Blend

-For example here I merge the 'dragon' image with the built in 'rose' image.
+For example, here I merge the 'dragon' image with the built in 'rose' image.
 I crop both images to the same size, so that both fully-opaque images can fully cover each other.

-convert dragon_sm.gif rose: -crop 60x45+0+0 +repage -alpha on \
+convert dragon_sm.gif rose: -crop 70x46+0+0 +repage -alpha on \

--compose dissolve -set "option:compose:args" 50 \
+-compose dissolve -define compose:args=50 \

 -gravity South -composite dissolve_50_opaque.png

-convert dragon_sm.gif rose: -crop 60x45+0+0 +repage -alpha on \
+convert dragon_sm.gif rose: -crop 70x46+0+0 +repage -alpha on \

--compose blend -set "option:compose:args" 50 \
+-compose blend -define compose:args=50 \

 -gravity South -composite blend_50_opaque.png